 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

-For the most part, I’ve allowed conversations to flow as they naturally do.
+For the most part, I’ve encouraged conversations to flow as they naturally do.
 Kids are keen on sharing what happened during the day or how they feel, often on their own.

 But sometimes I’ve found that a little prodding is needed.
-This is especially true when they seem bored, if one child is taking over the conversation, or if I simply want to learn more about them.
+This is especially true when they seem bored, if some siblings are taking over the conversation, or if I want to learn more about a particular topic.

 Experts also say that conversations are important for learning.
-Author and professor Robert D. Putnam wrote in his book, Our Kids: The American Dream in Crisis:
+Author and professor Robert D. Putnam wrote in Our Kids: The American Dream in Crisis:

 “Cognitive stimulation by parents is essential for optimal learning.
 Children who grow up with parents who listen and talk with them frequently… develop more advanced language skills than kids whose parents rarely engage them in conversation…”

-Take a look at these amazing benefits to offer about the importance of having conversations with your children:
+Take a look at these amazing benefits and the importance of having conversations with your children:

-- Conversation starters for kids opens up topics that otherwise wouldn’t be shared
+- Conversations open up topics that otherwise wouldn’t be shared.

 The best way to keep the conversation going after your child responds?
 Ask why and how.
 Have them explain why they love Halloween, or how they’re going to enforce rules as a teacher.

 And remember, there isn’t a “right” answer, no matter how whimsical theirs might be.
-It’s perfectly fine for your child to say she would love to be a unicorn or fly to the clouds to cheer herself up.
+It’s fine for them to say they’d love to be a unicorn or fly to the clouds to cheer themselves up.

-Above all, apply these questions to learn, grow, and bond with your child—whether over nightly dinners or even waiting in line at the grocery store.
+Above all, apply these questions to learn, grow, and bond—whether over nightly dinners or even waiting in line at the grocery store.